The Short Omaha Ghetto Story

 In the beginning, the Omaha black population was equal to only a few thousand, with a small community in North Omaha close to what is now Downtown, as a number of people from the rural south moved to the Nebraska city.

-The South Omaha ghetto is mainly the Latino community with exception to the housing projects around 29th and T Street, which is mostly made up of black families.
-The Mexican community of Omaha began during the early and mid-1900s, with many living in area of South Omaha that were close to the local employment opportunities.
+The South Omaha ghetto is mainly home to the Omaha Hispanic community with exception to the housing projects around 29th and T Street, which is mostly made up of black families.

 Today the streets are once again changing as people are moving further away with the help of section 8 apartments in far northwestern Omaha and gentrification in areas from around 16th street to 30th street.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.